mweststrate/mxgit/README.md

 Mxgit integrates nicely in the git workflow, and should be picked up by git or any other git managing tool nicely if `mxgit --install` is run inside a repository.
 Mxgit runs on both windows and linux.

 Mxgit simulates an Teamserver / SVN repository which is recognized by the Mendix Business Modeler, so that it can properly detect changes and conflicts, in the same way as when working on normal Teamserver repositories.
 The simulated SVN repository is recognized by the Mendix Business Modeler, TortoiseSVN and svn commandline.
 But, since this is not a real repository normal SVN will not work and should not be used.
 Mxgit works with SVN 1.7, so it should compatible with all known versions of Mendix 4 and Mendix 5.

+The following function of the Modeler will **not work** from *within* the Modeler (but will work with git commands):
+* Updating and committing
+* Branching & merging
+* History
+* Adding and reverting non mpr files
+* Sandbox deployments and initiating builds in the build server will not work at all.

 # Installation